thingsboard/thingsboard.github.io/use-cases/water-metering.md

 ## Water metering template

 Water Metering [solution template](https://thingsboard.io/docs/paas/solution-templates/water-metering/) represent generic water metering solution.
-With this template you get interactive dashboards that allow administrator and end user browse state of the water meters and aggregated water consumption statistics.
+With this template, you get interactive dashboards that allow administrators and end-users to browse the state of the water meters and aggregated water consumption statistics.
 Users are able to define thresholds and enable alarms and notifications over SMS or email.
+You may easily integrate with external billing systems to produce and distribute invoices based on the aggregated consumption data from ThingsBoard.

 <div class="usecase-carousel owl-carousel owl-theme">
     <div>